jashan-lefty/GovHack-RedTape/README.md

 **Simplifying compliance across Commonwealth, State, and Local laws in Australia.**

 Red Tape Navigator helps businesses and individuals quickly discover which regulations, licences, and obligations apply to them based on location and activity.
-Powered by AI and government data, the tool cuts through complexity—so Australians can navigate compliance with clarity and confidence.
+Powered by AI and government data, the tool cuts through complexity, so Australians can navigate compliance with clarity and confidence.

 ---

 ##  Why Red Tape Navigator?

--  **Regulatory confusion is costly**—navigating overlapping rules across local councils, states, and federal laws is time-consuming and error-prone.
+-  **Regulatory confusion is costly**, navigating overlapping rules across local councils, states, and federal laws is time-consuming and error-prone.
--  **A unified, user-friendly solution**—just enter your postcode and activity, and instantly get structured, jurisdiction-aware compliance guidance.
+-  **A unified, user-friendly solution**, just enter your postcode and activity, and instantly get structured, jurisdiction-aware compliance guidance.
--  **Grounded in authoritative data**—we integrate multiple public datasets and provide clear sources for every recommendation.
+-  **Grounded in authoritative data**, we integrate multiple public datasets and provide clear sources for every recommendation.

 ---